sacarlson/stellar_utility/multi-sign-server/readme.md

 * core_version: this is the stellar-core git hash first 8 letters that this system is controling if running in localcore mode

-## Test website for mss-server
+## Test websites for mss-server using a browser
- We have created a test web client that utilises the websocket of mss-server for people to experment with and to server as an example.
+ We have created a example test web clients that utilises the websocket mode of mss-server for people to experment with and to server as an example how to setup a browser interface to an mss-server.
- The client provides a box to send raw JSON with a send button.
+ The example client provides a box to send raw JSON with a send button.
 The text JSON results are then seen at the bottom.
  It also contains a list of some examples of some of the common usage functions with param values already contained to try.
  This can be seen sometimes (not stable site just adsl connected home computer due to limited resources and funding) at http://zipperhead.ddns.net/example_mss_server_actions.html.
 The code for this is also in this github distribution for you to see and try.
 The present server is also run on the unstable site so don't always expect a responce.
+ We also created a primitive wallet app site that works in multi modes including mss-server mode and horizon testnet and live modes so you can compare operations and speed of API bettween both horizon and mss-server interfaces at http://zipperhead.ddns.net/stellar_min_client.html

 ## Why was it create?
 Mss-server was originaly created to allow the publishing of multi sign transaction and provide a point of collection for the signers to pickup the original unsigned transaction, sign it and send a validation signature back to the mss-server that would collect all the needed signatures and when weighted threshold is met will send the multi signed transaction to the stellar-core network.
 We later added features to make it more like a mini horizon API interface as well.